IT0506-HSC-A.03 Privileged Account Management

 Responsibilities

-Individual with privilege access: comply with all guidance in this practice.
+Individual with privileged access: comply with all guidance in this practice.

 Chief Information Security Officer (CISO): governance, oversight, and monitoring of the Privileged Account Management process